 WHAT YOU SHOULD KNOW ABOUT THE ACADEMIC INTERNSHIP PROGRAM:

 Caldwell University recognizes the valuable role that work experience can play in helping students understand and integrate theoretical and practical knowledge.
 Students interested in pursuing an internship for academic credit work with an internship faculty advisor and the Career Planning and Development Office.
 Students must receive approval for the proposed internship, develop learning objectives and goals in consultation with the internship faculty advisor, work under the supervision of the employer and complete related academic assignments.

 All academic internships require departmental approval.
-To be eligible, students must have completed 60 credits and maintain an overall GPA of 2.5.
-In certain cases, students who have completed 45 credits and maintain at least a 3.0 GPA may pursue for-credit internships.
+To be eligible, students must have completed 30 credits and maintain an overall GPA of 2.5.
 To earn credit for an internship, students must follow established policies and procedures, begin the process well before the semester for which they plan to register, and then register for the appropriate credit-bearing course by the appropriate semester deadlines.

 BENEFITS OF INTERNSHIPS: